PerfectoCode/Samples/Reporting/Java/jbehave-sample/README.md

 }
 ```

-:information_source: Note that driverProvider must be specify in order to use PerfectoReporter. <br/>
+:information_source: driverProvider must be specified to use PerfectoReporter. <br/>

 **Using the Driverprovider Class:**

 The [DriverProvider](src/test/java/Objects/DriverProvider.java) instance holds the webdriver. <br/>
-It's later provides the WebDriver instance to the PerfectoReporter and steps implementation classes.<br/>
+It later provides the WebDriver instance to the PerfectoReporter and steps implementation classes.<br/>
-Set your Perfecto Lab User, Password, host and DesiredCapabilities at the ***initialize*** method:
+Set your Perfecto Lab user, password, host and DesiredCapabilities at the ***initialize*** method below.

+:information_source: Initializing and closing the driver is done by PerfectoSteps which extends JBehave's Steps class.<br/>
+That way before each story new instance of DriverProvider with a new WebDriver created and after each it taking care of closing the driver.

 ```Java
 @Override
 public void initialize() {